TgCatUB/catuserbot/README.md

-# WELCOME TO THE CULT
-# Telegram channel- @XtraTgBot
+# Telegram channel- t.me/XtraTgBot asap to get updates and tuts!
 # FORK AT YOUR OWN RISK
 # Installing